Eagle in Florida

 Diet and Hunting Strategies

 Bald eagles eat fish, waterbirds, and small mammals.
 They grab prey from the water or ground.
-They also steal food from other birds and animals.
+They also steal food from other birds and animals, a common behavior among birds of prey.
 And, they eat carrion too.

 The bald eagle is the national bird of the United States.
-It shows strength, resilience, and symbolic importance.
+It shows strength, resilience, and symbolic importance, particularly in relation to the bald eagle population.
 Thanks to conservation, its numbers have grown.
 Today, these birds inspire awe and pride in those who see them in the wild.

 2. Golden Eagle